CrashCringle12/RIGHTS/README.md

 # Software

-We are presently running **ITGMania 0.8.0** on our cab and will be during R.I.G.H.T.S 3.
+We are presently runningthe latest release of **ITGMania 0.9.0** on our cab and will be during R.I.G.H.T.S 3.
 Information about ITGMania can be found [HERE](https://www.itgmania.com/).

 If you're unfamiliar with ITGMania, for the purposes of this tournament it can be considered interchangeable with SM5.